About CPIA Courses

 What should I do to prepare for the course?

 Participants will be sent a manual one-month in advance of the program with preparatory materials including a few pre-readings which should not take more than an hour to review.
+Our instructors provide optional preparatory sessions the day before each course begins.

 What does a typical course day look like?